 Browse a detailed timeline of milestones in the SNFCC’s progress.

 The SNFCC as a model of environmental sustainability

 The SNFCC is one of the world’s most sustainable building complexes of its size.
-In November 2016, the SNFCC achieved the highest and most stringent international standard for sustainable design and construction—the Platinum LEED—for its innovative architecture and green technology.
-The platinum LEED certification is awarded by the U.S. Green Building Council (USGBC).
+In November 2016, the SNFCC achieved the highest and most stringent international standard for sustainable design and construction—LEED Platinum—for its innovative architecture and green technology.
+The LEED Platinum certification is awarded by the U.S. Green Building Council (USGBC).